Menu

 Features

-Sometimes known as “The Boulevard,” this 1/3-mile paved trail runs alongside Hobart Pond, providing pedestrian access between Essex Street and South Avenue.
+Sometimes known as “The Boulevard,” the 1/3-mile paved trail that runs alongside Hobart Pond provides pedestrian access between Essex Street and South Avenue.
 Bordered by a cemetery, as well as residential and industrial properties, it is a small slice of nature within a busy town.
 Motorized vehicles are prohibited.
+Across the pond, Little Comfort Historical Park is a small grassy property with picnic tables and a bench, and a 0.3-mile nature trail that extends along the edge of the pond.

 The Town of Whitman was originally known as Old Abington.
 Hobart Pond was created by a dam on its southern end.
 According to Martha Campbell’s Remembering Old Abington, the town’s first sawmill was erected here, by John Porter and Joseph Greene of Weymouth, in a narrow spot where the Shumatuscacant River cut through a ridge.
 (The ridge was removed when the railroad was constructed in 1845.
 The dam stood a little bit north of the present dam.)
 Greene’s son-in-law, John Gurney, was the first to operate the mill, from about 1693 to 1701.
 It was known as the Little Comfort Mill.
 In 1731, Isaac Hobart erected a gristmill on a small stream nearby.
 Later (mid-1700s), on the Little Comfort site, Colonel Aaron Hobart established a blast furnace and iron foundry, producing ironware, and later bells, munitions and a small number of cannon.